LunaBaozi/lunabaozi.github.io/_projects/1_project.md

 ## ENGLISH VERSION

 ### Introduction
-Hi!
+Hello!
 By reading this post I assume that you're already comfortable with the idea of questioning yourself (?) on your ideas about feminism and patriarchy.
 Are you thinking "Yet another bitch writing about non-existent problems" or "Your body, my choice" or even (without particular depth of though) "BULLSHIT"?
 Well, then I warly invite you to get the fuck out of this blog asap.
 Never visit it again.
 Unfortunately, despite being a firm believer that talking solves everything, I'm also a firm believer that talking to people who don't want to listen is a waste of time and energies.
 Are you staying instead?
 Welcome then!
 I'm really happy you're here.
 I hope by reading this post you can discover a few new things and I'm looking forward to hearing your feedback about it.
 Let's start!